data-mechanics/course-2017-fal-proj/adsouza_bmroach_mcaloonj_mcsmocha/README.md

 * (analysis 3 - tbd)

 #### Technical Details
-Each unique portion of our process is its own extension of the dml library's algorithm class, and intermediate data is stored using MongoDB.
+* Each unique portion of our process is its own extension of the dml library's algorithm class, and intermediate data is stored using MongoDB.
+* --trial flag for execute.py is being leveraged as a verbose flag.

 ## Statistical Findings
 ...tbd...